“I don’t have a single cent coming in”: What it’s like to be a nail tech during coronavirus

 Before the outbreak, I fell in the salon and injured my foot.
 I don’t feel good.
 Even right now, my left foot is having some issues.
 It makes it extraordinarily difficult to even get around and go to the grocery store.
 I’ve had friends helping me buy groceries.

-“Right now, everything is about money.”
+“Right now, everything is about money”

 Celine: At the salon, I do all the small and big jobs.
 It is my full-time job, and I am there 40 hours a week.
 I’ve worked steadily in the industry for 20 years, since my 30s.